tylerrussin/Tanzanian-Ministry-of-Water-Analysis/README.md

 ![](assets/img/sincos.png)

+Graph of the Sine and Cosine DateTime mapping discussed in the feature engineering section of this readme

 ### Usage

 **Python Notebooks**

 Located in the “notebooks” directory of this repository are the following “.ipynb” files:

-- TMW Dataset Analysis.ipynb
+TMW Dataset Analysis.ipynb
-- TMW Dataset Modeling.ipynb
+TMW Dataset Modeling.ipynb

 These files explore the data analysis and predictive modeling aspects of this project.
 The “TMW Dataset Analysis.ipynb” file contains work on data wrangling and feature engineering.
 The “TMW Dataset Modeling.ipynb” contains work done on data preprocessing, hyperparameter tuning, and model analysis.